Loch Etchachan: Trivia

 On 12 August 2009, members of the Inverness Rowing Club carried a boat all the way up to the loch from the Linn of Dee, and rowed on the loch.
 This is believed to be the first time the loch has been rowed upon.
 Similarly, on Saturday 25 June 2011, members of Dundee Mountain Club carried a 3m long windsurf board plus, mast, and two sails to the loch to be the first to windsurf upon it.
 They also carried an ironing board and iron to do extreme ironing there at the same time.
 Both of these feats involved carrying the equipment on an 18.5 mile (30 km) round trip including 2,500 ft (750m) of ascent.

+In 2024 a group of freedivers from NoTanx Apnea were the first to Freedive in the lake, they reported crystal clear water, a depth of over 20m but a muddy bottom.